 "Time like a fleeting shadow flies.
 This house of clay must fall."
-Those words of the poet were spoken by one who has long since passed into the great beyond where time is not reconed, but where "One day is as a thousand years and a thousand years as one day," and where they that have part in the first resurrection on such the second death hath no power, are resting from their labor and awaiting the resurrection that shall bring and the sufferings of Christ are heavier life and immortality to light in the likeness of Him who is the resurrection and for.
-There is more merit in His death the life and so shall they ever be, to this than there is demerit in sin, and we read are we hastening as fast as the wheels of that sin is blotted out.
-The blood of Jesus time can speed our mortal lives nad we realize as did the "Poet" that time like a fleeting shadow flies.
-We realize too, that this house of clay must fall, for othstroy its power; but His precious blood ers have fallen both great and small, the young, the aged, yea; in every station of our conscience and from before Gow. life they have fallen, we see earths proud "Thy Word is Truth."
-If we are led to and vain destinctions are being leveled that by the shedding of His blood he had know it is truth by the power of the by the grave as time brings them to the died for you, that by the shedding of His Spriit and find it truth now, we shall find grave, therefore we feel that our stay on blood he had redeemed you from under it truth another day, at the throne of earth is but the passing of a day mingled the law of sin and death, and not only feel to ask as did Job, "If a man die shall Why is God's Word truth?
+Those words of the poet were spoken by one who has long since passed into the great beyond where time is not reconed, but where "One day is as a thousand years and a thousand years as one day," and where they that have part in the first resurrection on such the second death hath no power, are resting from their labor and awaiting the resurrection that shall bring ness of Him who is the resurrection and realize as did the "Poet" that time like a fleeting shadow flies.
+We realize too, that this house of clay must fall, for othyoung, the aged, yea; in every station of our conscience and from before Gow. life they have fallen, we see earths proud "Thy Word is Truth."
+If we are led to and vain destinctions are being leveled that by the shedding of His blood he had know it is truth by the power of the by the grave as time brings them to the died for you, that by the shedding of His Spriit and find it truth now, we shall find grave, therefore we feel that our stay on blood he had redeemed you from under it truth another day, at the throne of earth is but the passing of a day mingled the law of sin and death, and not only God.
+There are many things I might say with joy and sorrow, sunshine and cloud, you but all who were chosen and created scale and says, "What shall it profit a to you, but I must forbear now, because or shadows of darkness and somehow we feel to ask as did Job, "If a man die shall Why is God's Word truth?
 Do you re- he live again?"
-We know he must die, we answer, "All the days of my appointdown, that it will sprout again and that the tender branch thereof will not cease," Job 14-7.
+We know he must die, that spoke it is true.
+Why is it a sover- which so much concerns us, so with Job we answer, "All the days of my appoint-Him who is King of kings and Lord of ed time will I wait, till my change come, lords.
+As a clear fountain is always giv- for there is hope of a tree if it be cut down, that it will sprout again and that the tender branch thereof will not cease," Job 14-7.
 We now realize that before us is a broad field in which the beauties of the glorious resurrection from the dead are set forth but we are too little to work in such a field, and will pass on to Job 15-14, which I trust brings us to where we can testify from an experimental standpoint.